eslint/eslint/docs/src/maintain/manage-issues.md

             * **documentation**: Related to content on eslint.org
             * **infrastructure**: Related to resources needed for builds or deployment (VMs, CI tools, bots, etc.)
             * **rule**: Related to core rules
+        * Please assign an initial priority based on the importance of the issue.
+If you're not sure, use your best judgment.
+We can always change the priority later.
+            * **P1**: Urgent and important, we need to address this immediately.
+            * **P2**: Important but not urgent.
+Should be handled by a TSC member or reviewer.
+            * **P3**: Nice to have but not important.
+Can be handled by any team member.
+            * **P4**: A good idea that we'd like to have but may take a while for the team to get to it.
+            * **P5**: A good idea that the core team can't commit to.
+Will likely need to be done by an outside contributor.
+        * Please assign an initial impact assessment (make your best guess):
+            * **Low**: Doesn't affect many users.
+            * **Medium**: Affects most users or has a noticeable effect on user experience.
+            * **High**: Affects a lot of users, is a breaking change, or otherwise will be very noticeable to users.
         * If you can't properly triage the issue, move the issue back to the "Needs Triage" column in the Triage project so someone else can triage it.
         * If you have triaged the issue, move the issue to the "Ready for Dev Team" column in the Triage project.